-We use a secure digital system to manage our data and the data collected by the local Healthwatch network.
+We use a secure digital system to manage our data and the data sent to us by local Healthwatch.
 We employ other specialist organisations to process the data contained within the system and we have Data Processing Agreements in place with these organisations to ensure that this is held securely and according to current data protection legislation.

 These organisations must comply with all legal requirements and, under our agreements with them, are not permitted to reuse any data for any other reason or make it available to others.